ParallelMaths/parallel/pages/8-15-lou-costello.md

 :::

-## 4. Calculating π with a pendulum
+## 4. Calculating `π` with a pendulum

-Last week’s Parallelogram looked how the length of a pendulum is linked to the time it takes to swing via a formula involving π.
-The video below from the brilliant Matt Parker (the Stand-up Mathematician) shows how you can use this formula to work out the value of π.
+Last week’s Parallelogram looked at how the length of a pendulum is linked to the time it takes to swing, via a formula involving `π`.
+The video below from the brilliant Matt Parker (the Stand-up Mathematician) shows how you can use this formula to work out the value of `π`.
 Watch carefully and answer the question below.

 @[youtube](qYAdXm69l8g?end=220&rel=0)